eProsima/Fast-DDS-monitor/docs/rst/user_manual/layout.rst

 Chartbox
 --------
-These windows in the central panel store some *series* or *data configurations* to show a specific data type for one or several entities in a specified time interval and with different accumulative operations on the data.
+These windows in the main panel store some *series* or *data configurations* to show a specific data type for one or several entities in a specified time interval and with different accumulative operations on the data.

+To create a new *Chartbox* go to *Chart View* in the Main Panel default tab, and click on *Create new chart* button.
+This button will create a new *Chartbox* where new series could be added, removed or modified.

-These Chartbox could be moved along the main window.
+These Chartbox could be moved along the *Chart View* tab.
 In order to move one of this charts, press in the *Chartbox* title and grab the object to its new location inside the main panel.
 The rest of the *Chartboxes* will automatically rearrange when one of them is moved to a different position.